Volkswagen Golf Mk1: Volkswagen Rabbit/Golf (US/Canada)

 The Volkswagen Rabbit GTI, the North American version of the high-performance Golf GTI, debuted in Canada in 1979 and the United States for 1983.
-Assembled from parts made in Mexico, Canada, Germany and the U.S. in Volkswagen's Westmoreland assembly plant, it had the same Mk1 chassis, and the same A1 body type as the Mk1 Golf GTI that had been on sale in Europe since 1976, with a few exceptions.
+Assembled from parts made in Mexico, Canada, Germany and the US in Volkswagen's Westmoreland assembly plant, it had the same Mk1 chassis, and the same A1 body type as the Mk1 Golf GTI that had been on sale in Europe since 1976, with a few exceptions.
 Key distinct features of the Rabbit GTI were its squared front end styling, and its alloy "snowflake" wheels.
 The interior came in red or blue felt and leatherette trim.
 The squared styling of the front end, particularly the wraparound direction indicator lights, gave it added safety and slight improvement in performance.
 Under the hood, the engine was a JH 1.8 litre four-cylinder gasoline engine that ran on unleaded fuel, In addition to being marginally larger than the regular engine it also had lightened pistons, bigger valves, a higher compression, and a free-flow exhaust as well as other minor improvements.
 The JH 1.8-litre would peak in stock condition at 90 hp, delivered through a close-ratio five-speed manual transmission.
 In total, 30,000 of these 1.8-litre Rabbit GTIs were built in Pennsylvania.

 When the Rabbit GTI first appeared in Canada, it featured the 71 hp 1.5-litre (1979) and 78 hp 1.6-litre (1980) K-Jetronic engine and wide ratio five-speed transmission.
 It was available in red, white, and black.
 These Canadian cars were German-built and were nearly identical in body shell and interior appearance to the 81 kW Golfs built in Europe.
-Unfortunately for enthusiasts, the entire drive-line and running gear was identical to the other Canadian versions.
+The entire drive-line and running gear was identical to the other Canadian versions.
 Five-MPH bumpers were fitted as well as anti-intrusion bars within the doors.
 The towing eye integral to the front of the European car was deleted as the crash-worthy bumper's shock absorbers had towing facilities as part of their design and the car had been crash-tested for Canada with the North American front apron.
-The car was very attractive but drove no better or worse than a Rabbit of the same era.
-For 1981, Canadian-market Rabbits were sourced in Pennsylvania and the GTI went on hiatus.
+The car was attractive but drove no better or worse than a Rabbit of the same era.

+For 1981, Canadian market Rabbits were sourced in Pennsylvania and the GTI went on hiatus.
 Only with the arrival of the American GTI was a faster Golf available in Canada, and it was still down 22 hp compared to the European-spec model.
 A small number of European specification GTIs made it to Canada under an agreement with the government that allowed foreign soldiers training at Canadian military facilities to bring their personal vehicles with them.
 As a result of this, VW made available (for many years) all unique European model parts required through VW of Canada.
 It was thus possible, although expensive, to build a "real" GTI.
 Some enthusiasts did so based on the reputation of the European car.